 Looking at the management of the company, Satya Nadella, has been rated the 6th best CEO in the United States by Glassdoor, and under his recent leadership the company has more than doubled its return on equity, along with dividend gains for investors.
 Furthermore, Microsoft has proved to be a safe and non-discriminatory place for all employees, clients and stakeholders.

 Looking at the company's income statement, it is clear that there is a sustainable growth in revenues, and profits over the last 3 years.
-The sudden drop in net income in 2018, was caused due to the TSJA registration of the company, which was a tax cost, appointing to around $ 13 billion.
+The sudden drop in net income in 2018, was caused due to the TSJA registration of the company, which was a tax cost, amounting to around $ 13 billion.
 I believe this should be counted as a special provision, and not something that should hinder the intrinsic value of this company.
 Furthermore, it is good to see that the company has been growing its humongous R&D spending, which places it in the top 5 R&D intensive companies in the world.

 Looking at the company's balance sheet, it is quite incredible to see the cash holding of this company, with cash equivalents accounting to $ 133 billion.
 Of the short-term investments mentioned, $ 127 billion are in fixed investments, such US treasuries and bonds.
 Looking at Microsoft's annual report, they have provided information on how they have spread their debt from repayments in 2020 all the way to debts to be repaid in 2056.
 Hence, I do not believe the firm would have any problems with these debts, as even the interest repayments can be conducted solely through the interest earned from investments, as seen through the table below.

 To top this of, Microsoft's liquid balance sheet has a AAA credit rating by S&P and Moody's which makes it one of only two companies in the US to have this credit rating, which is at par with the US treasury!